sirbrialliance/asdfa-tools/Readme.md

 To keep costs down and speeds up here's how things are currently set up to work:

 - Page
-	- Most of the site is static HTML and JavaSciprt.
+	- Most of the site is static HTML and JavaScript.
 	- We use history.pushSate to make individual tests (modules) have their own URI.
 	- Using the correct prefech headers, we have CloudFlare do HTTP/2 (or 3) server-push for core resources.
 - Servers
-	- Use free ClourFlare account for CDN.
+	- Use free CloudFlare account for CDN.
-	- Origin resources are served out of AWS Lambda+API Gateway.
+	- Origin resources are served off a cheap ~$1/month VPS (currently using RackNerd from [this list](https://lowendbox.com/blog/1-vps-1-usd-vps-per-month/)).
-		- All the resources/files are bundled with the function itself.
-		- Much of the site could be served from an S3 bucket, but:
-			- S3 websites don't support HTTPS, only HTTP.
-(Could proxy through CloudFront for SSL, but that's another cost.)
-			- Different modules have different URLs, it's nice not to have to make many copies of index.html in a bunch of folders.
-		- CloudFlare workers were also considered, but it's plausibly likely we'd go over the free invocation limit.
-(Though they did later add transform rules.)

 # Development/Build